-4.1.11.25 The ability to automatically export logs in Syslog format is required.
+4.7.11.23 The ability to automatically export logs in Syslog format is required.

-4.1.11.26 Details are required regarding the ability to interface with leading SIEM systems such as Qadir, ArcSight, and similar.
+4.7.11.24 Details are required regarding the ability to interface with leading SIEM systems such as Qadir, ArcSight, Splunk, Google Chronicle, and the like.

-4.1.11.27 Details are required of existing protocols such as: ICAP, OPSEC, DXL, and parallel protocols.
+4.7.11.25 Details are required of existing protocols such as ICAP, OPSEC, DXL, and parallel protocols.

-4.1.11.28 Details are required regarding interfaces for rules analysis products that support the proposed components (such as Algosec, Skybox, or any other similar product).
+4.7.11.26 Details are required regarding interfaces for rules analysis products that support the proposed components (such as Algosec, Skybox, or any other similar product).